fbpx

 • Weed suppression: Plants such as squash, with their large foliage, shade out weeds and cool the roots among tall plants like corn and sunflowers.

-• Improvement of the soil in the root zone: Perhaps deciduous trees shade your lettuce and spinach late in the day.
-The trees also provide nutrients in the form of autumn leaves and carbon, which helps the soil retain moisture.
+• Improves the soil in the root zone: Perhaps deciduous trees shade your lettuce and spinach late in the day.
+The trees also provide nutrients in the form of autumn leaves and carbon, which help the soil retain moisture.
 When clover is planted around broccoli, it keeps the soil moist and cool, enhancing broccoli’s growth.

 • Insect control: Certain plants produce chemicals from their roots or aerial parts that repel pests.
 For instance, it is well-documented that the roots of marigolds repel pest nematodes.

-• Reduce plant diseases: When peas and grains are planted together, Asochyta blight is significantly reduced.
-The grain crop modifies the canopy microclimate, making it less humid and reduces the raindrop splash effect, by which the blight spores are spread.
+• Reduces plant diseases: When peas and grains are planted together, Asochyta blight is significantly reduced.
+The grain crop modifies the canopy microclimate, making it less humid and reducing the raindrop splash effect, which spreads blight spores.

-• Beneficial insect habitats: Companion plants can provide a desirable environment for beneficial insects, arthropods, and predatory species like ladybird beetles, lacewings, spiders, predatory wasps, and predatory mites which help keep insect populations in check.
+• Attracts beneficial insects: Companion plants can provide a desirable environment for beneficial insects, arthropods, and predatory species like ladybird beetles, lacewings, spiders, predatory wasps, and predatory mites, which help keep insect populations in check.

 Companion Planting Chart